-Bristol strongly encourages safety accountability from its managers and supervisors.
+Bristol strongly encourages safety accountability in its managers and supervisors.
 The Bristol policy for managerial noncompliance with the APP or any other regulation is as follows:

-- First violation Verbal warning and attendance at a reorientation. - Second violation Written warning and attendance at a reorientation. - Third violation Removal from site.
+- First violation Verbal warning and attendance at a reorientation - Second violation Written warning and attendance at a reorientation - Third violation Removal from site a.
+Identification of Subcontractors and Suppliers

-Under conditions of imminent danger to life and/or serious safety violation, the Bristol Project Team will bypass the above-written steps and enact the warranted enforcement (days off and/or removal from the project site).
+Under conditions of imminent danger to life and/or serious safety violation, the Bristol project team will bypass the above-written steps and enact the warranted enforcement (days off and/or removal from the project site).

-4.0 SUBCONTRACTORS AND SUPPLIERS
+5. SUBCONTRACTORS AND SUPPLIERS